ekaestle/amb_noise_tools/README.md

 python example2.py
-for TT cross-correlation and phase-velocity extraction.
+for TT cross-correlation and phase-velocity extraction. python example2_1.py same as example2.py, but illustrating the functionality of providing several cross spectra to the get_smooth_pv function.

 Other scripts:
 create_ccs.py is a convencience script to create and maintain a sqlite database of daily records (in mseed or SAC format).
 All records in the database are cross-correlated and the results are saved.
 Adapt parameters as needed in the header of the script